Sydney Distance Education High School

-Sydney Distance Education High School is a public distance education school in the inner-city suburb of Woolloomooloo in Sydney.
+Sydney Distance Education High School is a public distance education school in the inner-city suburb of Woolloomooloo in Sydney, Australia.
 The school is on the same site as the Plunkett Street Public School.
 It delivers individualised education programs to students in Years 7–12 whose special circumstances prevent them from attending regular schooling.
 It also provides curriculum delivery to students in Years 9–12 studying a single subject not available at their home school.
 It uses the decentralised model of distance education, where the form of teaching is determined based on a student's situation.
 The school caters to students living in the Greater Sydney region.

 The school delivers educational services via digital methods, alongside traditional paper work distributed via mail.

 Enrolments are open for those in Years 7 to 12: